Stay updated!

 Make sure that you take sunscreen with SPF 50.
 Always rub it on your face, neck and other unclothed body parts, reapplying when required.
 If you want to protect yourself further from the sun's rays, you can also wear a long-sleeved shirt made of airy linen.
 Take with you a white scarf made of cotton or linen, which you can use to cover the neck, head and ears during the Abu Simbel tour.

-As well as your head and body, you should protect your eyes from the sun during the Abu Simbel private tour.
-To do this, bring along sunglasses with UV filters and tinted lenses on the Abu Simbel temple tour.
+As well as your head and body, you should protect your eyes from the sun.
+Bring along sunglasses with UV filters and tinted lenses.

 Comfortable footwear is also very important.
 We recommend walking shoes or comfortable sports shoes.
-Shoes should not be new as new shoes can rub your feet, causing blisters.
+Shoes should not be brand new as these can rub your feet, causing blisters.

 Proper clothing will make your trip to Abu Simbel as comfortable as possible, providing a thoroughly enjoyable experience.